 Following every single ride, Uber asks both of its customers how they feel about the experience.
 They want to give their drivers a heads up about problem customers before they pick them up.
 They want to also ensure the pick-ups a safe ride in their vehicles.

-Uber uses just two simple customer satisfaction questions to ensure engagement.
+Uber uses just two simple customer service satisfaction questions to ensure engagement.
 Rather than trying to dive deeply into expository data, they make things easier for themselves and their customers.
 If you click anything less than a full five-star rating, you’ll get a prompt with some common complaints.

 Through this dual survey, Uber learns more about their product and their customers.

 Few companies have quite as much data about their customer habits as Amazon does.
 However, one of the keys to their success is a constant effort to improve.